locomote-sh/idb/README.md

 This library has two primary motivations:

-1. To provide a functional, promise-based wrapper around IndexedDB's rather idiosyncratic _request_ based API;
+1. To provide a functional, promise-based wrapper around _IndexedDB_'s rather idiosyncratic [IDBRequest](https://developer.mozilla.org/en-US/docs/Web/API/IDBRequest)  based API;
 2. To provide automatic transaction management across asychronous code boundaries.

 Both aspects greatly improve IndexedDB's ease of use, particularly automatic transaction management which is designed to completely avoid `TransactionInactiveError: Failed to execute 'get' on 'IDBObjectStore': The transaction is inactive or finished` errors, caused by the transaction being automatically closed when it is used across asynchronous code boundaries and all its pending operations are completed.